We open on a tight shot of a woman behind the wheel as she calmly looks around. The camera is filming her in super slow motion.

 End of the transcript

 Driver think rider.
 Rider think driver

 Too many motorcycle riders are dying or being seriously injured on our roads - and it is the responsibility of all of us, both drivers and riders, to change this.
 Motorcyclists make up 1% of total road traffic, but 19% of all road user deaths.
 We're asking both drivers and riders to look out for each other on the road as we all work Towards Zero lives lost and serious injuries on our roads.

-In 2015, close to four in ten (37%) motorcyclists lost their lives in regional Victoria, while only 25% of the Victorian population lives outside of the Melbourne metropolitan area.
+In 2018, close to five in ten (47%) of all motorcycle fatalities occurred in regional Victoria; while only 24% of the Victorian population lives outside of the Melbourne metropolitan area.